SCAN Case Study: Mark Lundy

 Is it possible the subject committed the crime at a time other than that presented by the prosecution during the trial?
 And that the surprise for the subject is he was still convicted?
 Is this the real punishment the subject is experiencing?

-If you have an unsolved case where you need the truth sooner, don’t wait years for it to be made into a documentary, contact PVL for a prompt analysis.
+If you have an unsolved case where you need the truth, contact PVL for investigative leads and analaysis of written and verbal statements.